 There are many ways to create instructional videos; our staff can help if you are not sure which is the best for you or if you'd like individual training.
 Here are some of the options:

 - PowerPoint Audio: For many instructors, adding audio to PowerPoint slides is a relatively easy transition to creating a video.
 It is possible to add audio to each slide, making it easy to revise later should materials change.
 Then, the PowerPoint can be exported as an mp4 and streamed on Kaltura.
-This process is fairly straight-forward for Windows users, but Mac users may want to set up a consultation since the process of exporting the video is very different.
+See this KB article for PowerPoint instructions.

 - Screencasts: If you need to record your computer screen to demonstrate how to use technology, Kaltura contains user-friendly recording tools.
-Canvas users can see uwec.ly/kaltura for instructions.
+See uwec.ly/kaltura for instructions.

 - Recording Yourself or a Demonstration: If you need to record footage, there are many ways to do it!
 Your computer's webcam may suffice, or you can use a mobile device or borrow a camera from LTS video.